xmtp/xmtp-js/README.md

 Here are important points to understand when working with these network environments:

 - **DO NOT** share sensitive information on the `dev` network.
 - XMTP does not regularly delete messages and keys from the `dev` and `production` networks.
-However, because XMTP is still in active development, we may need to delete messages and keys occasionally to maintain network stability.
+However, because XMTP is still in active development, we might need to delete messages and keys occasionally to maintain network stability.
 The likelihood of deletions might be greater on `dev` than on `production`.
 XMTP communicates about deletions in the XMTP Discord community ([request access](https://xmtp.typeform.com/to/yojTJarb?utm_source=docs_home)), providing as much advance notice as possible.

 To learn how to set your client's network environment, see [Configuring the Client](#configuring-the-client).